 Institute of Electrical and Electronic Engineers (IEEE).
-The default is POSIX.1 error libmcheck Turns on memory allocation checking when linked to libmemusage Used by memusage to help collect information about the memory usage of a program libnsl The network services library names, group names, aliases, services, protocols, etc.
+The default is POSIX.1 error libmemusage Used by memusage to help collect information about the memory usage of a program libnsl The network services library names, group names, aliases, services, protocols, etc.